manish-in-java/http-header-splitting/README.md

 After running any of these commands, load the application home page in a web browser as [http://localhost:8080](http://localhost:8080).
-This application also has the following profiles that are not working right:
+This application also has the following profiles that are not working right now:

 * Jetty 6: `mvn clean jetty:run -Pjetty6`
 * Resin 3: `mvn clean resin:run -Presin3`
 * Resin 4: `mvn clean resin:run -Presin4`

 Weblogic was not tested because it uses Tomcat internally to serve web requests and Tomcat is already being tested.
-Websphere and Glassfish are not tested due to lack of time.
+Websphere and Glassfish were not tested due to lack of time.

 # Findings
 None of the tested containers, that is, Jetty 7-9 and Tomcat 6/7 exhibited vulnerability to the HTTP Header